payshares-legacy/payshares-wallet-js-sdk/README.md

 #### `updateMainData`

-Updates `mainData` on the stellar-wallet server.
+Updates `mainData` on the payshares-wallet server.

 ```js
 wallet.updateMainData({